teiniker/teiniker-lectures-embedded-softwaredesign/README.md

-# Embedded Computing by Example
+# Software Design in C++

-This project collects examples, exercises and model solutions needed to understand embedded computing in C and C++.
+This project collects examples, exercises and model solutions needed to understand software design and architectures for embedded systems written in C++.

 The following topics will be covered:

 * Configuration Management